DFE-Digital/get-into-teaching-app/app/views/pages/cookies.md

 | `_scid_r`            | This cookie is used by Snapchat to assign a unique ID to a user                                                                                                 | 1 year        |
 | `X-AB`               | This cookie is associated with embedding content from Snapchat                                                                                                  | 1 day         |

-Table caption: Details of marketing cookies
+Table caption: Marketing cookies we use

 ## Your choices regarding Cookies